Permissionless-Software-Foundation/specifications/ps004-collaborative-coinjoin.md

 - At any time, a wallet can cancel the transaction by sending a Cancelation message containing the UUID for Organization message.

 ### 6.4 Corner Cases
-- If a wallet recieves an Organization message before it recieves a response from all participants, it should send out a Cenceling message to all participants and then respond to the Organization message.
+- If a wallet receives a new *Organization* message before it receives a response from all participants, it should send out a *Canceling* message to all participants and then respond to the *Organization* message.
 This ensure that all participants default into collaborative behavior instead of selfish behavior.